HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada > Saskatchewan >

 On June 10, 2004, CNSC held a one-day hearing to consider the results of the Environmental Assessment Screening Report (EA Screening Report).
 On June 30, 2004, CNSC announced its conclusion that Cameco's proposed "construction and/or modification of the CigarLake uranium mine site facilities, taking into account identified mitigation measures, is not likely to cause significant adverse environmental effects".
 CNSC further decided not to refer the project to the federal Minister of the Environment for referral to a review panel or mediator.

-> Download CNSC Notice of Public Hearing external link (PDF)
+> Download CNSC Notice of Public Hearing (PDF)

-> Download Record of Proceedings, including the Reasons for Decision, June 30, 2004 external link (PDF)
+> Download Record of Proceedings, including the Reasons for Decision, June 30, 2004 (PDF)

 > See also: Disposal of Cigar Lake waste rock in the McClean Lake mining facility's Sue C pit